lizhuo1108/CESM-water-vapor-feedback-locking-experiment/README.md

 # Brief introduction
 Water vapor feedback locking experiment is based on the idea that you feed the radiation module in the model code with constant year-to-year water vapor content, say from a control experiment.
 In other words, only modify the radiation effects of water vapor.
+By deactivating the radiation effects of water vapor, you can examine the effects of water vapor feedback on climate.
 You can choose to do either longwave part, shortwave part, or both.
 A good example is given by "The Role of Water Vapor Feedback in Unperturbed Climate Variability and Global Warming" by Hall and Manabe (1999).

 # Getting started
 You need to be able to run the CESM model and get access to the radiation code.
 Check the radiation module in the model first.
 When I do this work, the atmospheric model I used is CAM4 and the radiation module used is CAMRT.